Link Audiology provides professional ear wax removal in Washington. We have clinics in Silverdale, WA, Vashon, WA, and University Place, WA.

 If you think you have ear wax impaction, it’s important to see an audiologist for professional ear wax removal.

-At Link Audiology, our audiologists are trained to safely remove the ear wax and help prevent future problems.
+At Link Audiology, our Washington audiologists are trained to safely remove the ear wax and help prevent future problems.
 Avoid using cotton swabs or other objects to try to remove the wax yourself, as this can make the problem worse.

 How Do You Clean Your Ears?